-When talk inevitably turns to who is the greatest hockey player of all-time, Gordie Howe’s name will always be in that conversation.
+When talk inevitably turns to who is the greatest hockey player of all time, Gordie Howe’s name will always be in that conversation.

 The sports world was saddened to hear of the passing of Gordie today at the age of 88.

-Hockey Hall of Famers Serge Savard & Brad Park joined Gord Stellick and Rob Simpson this morning in studio on SiriusXM NHL Network Radio to talk about the life of Gordie Howe and some playing moments against him.
+Hockey Hall of Famers Serge Savard & Brad Park joined Gord Stellick and Rob Simpson this morning in the studio on SiriusXM NHL Network Radio to talk about the life of Gordie Howe and some playing moments against him.